 Shklyarov was first prize winner at the XI International Ballet and Choreography Competition, in the category “Solo,” in Moscow, 2009.
 He was also a prize winner at the Vaganova-Prix International Competition, in St. Petersburg, 2002.
 He has received the Soul of Dance prize from Ballet magazine in the category “Rising Star” (2008), the Leonid Massine International Prize For the Art of Dance, (Positano, Italy, 2008) and the Zegna – Mariinsky New Talent Awards grant, (London, 2008).

-Shklyarov makes his American Ballet Theatre debut dancing the role of Solor in La Bayadère during the Company’s 2014 Spring season at the Metropolitan Opera House.
+Shklyarov made his American Ballet Theatre debut dancing the role of Solor in La Bayadère during the Company’s 2014 Spring season at the Metropolitan Opera House.